 The future of Pitcairn

 Pitcairn has fertile land, plenty of sun, a pristine environment, a great climate, amazing dive spots and plenty of sea life.
 It has great potential… in the right hands.
 The current population has utterly failed to develop the island and then there is the horrible sex scandal.
 In my opinion, they should be evicted.
-Most are past retirement age anyway and would get better care in the UK.
+Most are past retirement age anyway and would get better care in the UK or perhaps NZ given the large Pitcairn expat community there.

 In their place, a few hundred volunteers could be sent with proper funding and a rock solid plan for sustainable development.
 Tourism (retreats, adventure and diving), finance (specialized services), seafood, IT and R&D would be the most promising industries for the new Pitcairn.
-Solar power could supply the island with all its energy needs.
+Solar power could supply all of the island’s energy needs.
 An helipad could be built to facilitate the transportation of passengers and cargo.
 New energy efficient dwellings would be built alongside resorts and commercial facilities.
 A coworking space would also be built for visiting entrepreneurs.
-To improve connectivity, an undersea fiber link to Chile would have to installed.
+To improve connectivity, undersea fiber links to both French Polynesia and Chile would have to installed (satellite constellations such as Starlink could also be an option but it is unclear how many closely located terminals they can support).

 With the use of vertical agriculture, solar energy and with proper communication links, Pitcairn could easily support over a thousand permanent residents and hundreds of visitors.
 It could easily self-sustain and achieve a high GDP per capita.
 All that is needed for this to happen is strong will from the UK government and a group of motivated investors and pioneers.